IIIF/api/source/api/search/0.9/index.md

 ## 3. Search

-The search service takes a query, including typically a search term or uri, and potentially filtering further by the date the annotation was created or last modified, the motivation for the annotation as to whether it is painting a resource on to a canvas or not, or the user that created the annotation.
+The search service takes a query, including typically a search term or uri, and potentially filtering further by other properties including the date the annotation was created or last modified, the motivation for the annotation, or the user that created the annotation.

 ### 3.1.
 Service Description

 Any resource in the Presentation API may have a search service associated with it.
 The resource determines the scope of the content that will be searched.
 A service associated with a manifest will search all of the annotations on canvases or other objects below the manifest, a service associated with a particular range will only search the canvases within the range, or a service on a canvas will search only annotations on that particular canvas.

-The description of the service follows the pattern established in the [Linking to Services][service-annex] pattern.
-It _MUST_ have the `@context` property with the value "http://iiif.io/api/search/{{ page.major }}/context.json", the  `profile` property with the value "http://iiif.io/api/search/{{ page.major }}/search", and the `@id` property that contains the URI where the search can be performed.
+The description of the service follows the pattern established in the [Linking to Services][service-annex] specification.
+The description block _MUST_ have the `@context` property with the value "http://iiif.io/api/search/{{ page.major }}/context.json", the  `profile` property with the value "http://iiif.io/api/search/{{ page.major }}/search", and the `@id` property that contains the URI where the search can be performed.

 An example service description block: